telerik/ajax-docs/controls/ajaxmanager/troubleshooting/tips-and-tricks-for-ajaxifying-specific-controls.md

 ## Ajaxifying Invisible Controls

-Note that you could not add control which is initially invisible on the page, to the **RadAjaxManager** settings.
+A control which is initially invisible on the page cannot be added to the **RadAjaxManager** settings.
 The initiator or the updated control should be always placed in a visible container so that the manager can locate it when necessary.

 ````ASP.NET
 <telerik:RadAjaxManager ID="RadAjaxManager2" runat="server">